 If a student or employee decides to continue to tell you details after you have disclosed your reporting requirements, you may listen and support them to the extent you feel comfortable.
 You must then make a report to the Title IX office.

 - If someone requests you do not make a formal report:

 You are required to make a formal report to the Title IX office so that we may address institutional issues of sexual misconduct or harassment within the university.
 Ensure the person understands you do not have a choice of whether to report or not as a Responsible Employee, but that they can talk about their reporting options confidentially with a Confidential Resource.

 - If you’re not sure whether the conduct is sexual misconduct or sexual harassment:

 You do not need to make this determination.
 Talk to the Title IX Office.
 Investigators will do the work of determining whether it rises to the level of misconduct or harassment.

-All employees who witness or receive a report of sexual assault, whether you are a Responsible Employee, a Confidential Employee, or do not fall in either category, must report de-identified statistics to the Title IX Office.
+All employees who witness or receive a report of sexual assault of a student—whether you are a Responsible Employee, a Confidential Employee, or do not fall in either category—must report de-identified statistics to the Title IX Office.